Kickapoo River – Ontario

 - Hwy B to Gays Mills: 4 miles.
 Fast stretch with some strainers.
 Bank quality is poor, but the bluffs are attractive.
 A dam in Gays Mills slows the last mile of this leg.

 - Gays Mills to Hwy S: 4.6 miles.
-Pleasant but not elite leg with some nice bluff vistas.
+A pleasant but not elite leg with some nice bluff vistas.

 - Hwy S to Haney Valley Road: 5.8 miles.